bloominstituteoftechnology/React-Todo/README.md

 #### Stretch Problems

-- Persist your data in `window.localStorage()` hint: you may have to pass your data to a stringifier to get it to live inside the `localStorage()` of the browser.
+- **Persist your data** in `window.localStorage()` hint: you may have to pass your data to a stringifier to get it to live inside the `localStorage()` of the browser.
 This will cause it to persist past the page refresh.

+- **Search Functionality** Add a input bar that allows you to search through your tasks and only show the ones that match the search input.

-- Create a [Netlify Account](https://www.netlify.com/) and follow the tutorial on how to host your shiny new todo app on the world wide web.
+- **Hosting** Create a [Netlify Account](https://www.netlify.com/) and follow the tutorial on how to host your shiny new todo app on the world wide web.